-Process Responsibility Comment a) Student applies to the Admissions or Enrolments Office for credit in application to study at MIT or (in some circumstances) at enrolment or when enrolled, using the prescribed form.
-Student Student to supply certified documentation to support the application for credit, this includes detailed unit descriptions (including weekly schedules with detailed topics, assessments and readings) from their previous institution that are recognised by NOOSR /Eectis or equivalent or by the regulatory body in their home country.
-MIT will not accept URL links to unit descriptions. b) Student's application with supporting documentation is forwarded to Assessor in the relevant School.
-Admissions or Enrolments Office Admissions or Enrolments Officeforwards application form with supporting documents marking credit assessment requested. c) Assessor assesses application for credit according to Guidelines and Credit Register information.
-Assessor d) Assessor provides written report to Academic Registrar outlining credit granted.
-Assessor and Academic Registrar
+Proces s Responsibility Comment a) Student applies to the Admissions Office for credit in application to study at MIT or (in some circumstances) at enrolment or when enrolled, using prescribed form.
+Student Student to supply original or certified documentation to support the application for credit. b) Student's application with supporting documentation is forwarded to Assessor in the relevant School.
+Admissions office Admissions Office forwards application with cover sheet marking credit assessment requested. c) Assessor assesses application for credit according to Assessor